 Mobile app users are more likely to reuse their apps, and progressive web apps are intended to achieve the same goals through features such as push notifications.

 A progressive web app’s UI must fit the device’s form factor and screen size.

-PWA look like a native app and be built with minimal page refreshes.
+PWA looks like a native app and is built with minimal page refreshes.

 It should work in areas of low connectivity or offline (our favorite characteristic).

 As another characteristic inherited from websites, a well-designed website should use the URI to indicate the current state of the application.
 This will enable the web app to retain or reload its state when the user bookmarks or shares the app’s URL.